isomerpages/mom-rcfw/_activities/1b-upcoming-activities-wsh-conference-2020.md

 <p>To view the e-Conference programme and register your interest, click <a href="https://singaporewshconference.sg/programme/">here</a>.</p>

 #### We hope to see you at the Singapore WSH e-Conference 2020 on 17 and 18 November 2020.
-Save the date!